 In connection with our U.K. Acquisition, we acquired goodwill.
 This asset was recorded in accordance with Statement of Financial Accounting Standards (SFAS) No. 141, "Business Combinations" and is reported as a component of the Company's retail segment.
-The following table summarizes the Company's goodwill (in thousands):
+The following table summarizes the changes in goodwill for the twenty-six weeks ended June 30, 2007 (in thousands):